Brad Bird on ‘Incredibles 2’ and John Lasseter’s Redemption

 Grappling With John Lasseter’s Fall

 Lasseter took a six-month leave of absence, admitting to “missteps,” and in June Disney announced that he would be leaving the company at the end of the year.
-On January 9, the day after Bird and I meet, it was announced that Lasseter was hired as the head of Skydance Animation, a redemption in the #MeToo era that many of the company’s employees who questioned him about his behavior at a contentious town hall meeting.
+On January 9, the day after Bird and I meet, Skydance Animation announced it had hired Lasseter as its new head, a redemption in the #MeToo era that many of the company’s employees questioned at a contentious town hall meeting.

 Bird has a hard time talking about the allegations against Lasseter.
 “These times are not good for nuance,” he says.
 “You’re either 100 percent for something or you’re 100 against something.”